4Sharif/4Sharif/README.md

 # Hello World ★

-I enjoy building projects of all sizes, from small prototypes to full applications.
-My interests lie in data, cloud, AI, and software.
-I'm glad to use GitHub for tracking my progress and organizing my work.
-I’m always looking to improve my skills and gain hands-on experience by building practical tools that serve a clear purpose.
+I build projects of all sizes, from small prototypes to full applications, and I enjoy using GitHub to track my progress and organize my work.
+With a focus on data, cloud, AI, and software, I aim to enhance my skills and gain hands-on experience by building tools that serve a clear purpose.